Factbox: Restrictions vs protections: How states are taking sides on abortion

 IDAHO: Republican Governor Brad Little signed a six-week abortion ban in March that allows family members of the fetus to sue providers who perform abortions past that point, similar to a Texas law enacted last year.
 The Idaho law is due to take effect in late April if not blocked in court.

-KENTUCKY: The legislature has passed several abortion restrictions, including a 15-week ban, a requirement that fetal remains be cremated or interred, and a requirement that a combination birth-death or stillbirth certificate be issued for each abortion.
-Democratic Governor Andy Beshear has vetoed the bill, but the senate's Republican supermajority could still override his veto until April 14.
+KENTUCKY: The legislature overrode the governor's veto to enact several abortion restrictions on Wednesday, including a 15-week ban, a requirement that fetal remains be cremated or interred, and a requirement that a combination birth-death or stillbirth certificate be issued for each abortion.
+The law, which took immediate effect, has suspended clinics' ability to provide abortions.
+Abortion rights advocates are challenging it in court.

 OKLAHOMA: Republican Governor Kevin Stitt on Tuesday signed a bill banning abortion except in medical emergencies and penalizing providers who violate the law with up to $100,000 in fines and 10 years in prison.
 The law is due to take effect over the summer if not blocked in court. read more